HaykTarkhanyan/ml-python/Digit_classifier/README.md

 Dataset is in data folder it contains 42.000 train images and 28.000 images for test images are 28x28 grayscale images taken from MNIST dataset

-check_input file is for making sure that network has been given valid image check_input looks if directory was wrong or image was extremely big or small

 **COMMANDS:**